Licensed Clinical Psychologist Serving Toronto & The Surrounding Area

 Experience and Credentials

 Her areas of practice with the Ontario College of Psychologists include clinical psychology, school psychology and counseling.
-She is a member of the Canadian Psychological Association, The Ontario Psychological Association, The Canadian Register of Health Service Providers in Psychology, The International Neuropsychological Society and The American Board of School Neuropsychology.
+She is a member of the Canadian Psychological Association, The Ontario Psychological Association, The Canadian Register of Health Service Providers in Psychology, The International Neuropsychological Society, the American Academy of Pediatric Neuropsychology and The American Board of School Neuropsychology.

 Dr. O'Connor has also worked as a school psychologist with the Toronto District School Board.